Jenet777/Burnalyzer/README.md

-Here’s a suggested `README.md` for your repository:

----

 # Human Skin Burn Classification

 This repository contains a Flask application for classifying human skin burns into different severity levels using a trained machine learning model.
 The project includes a frontend with file upload functionality and displays the predicted burn severity.